 A study of the basic principles of data analysis and statistics as applied to the Behavioral Sciences.
 The conceptual understanding of analysis and its relation to research design will be emphasized through the examination of psychological literature.
-Prerequisite: PSY311 Experimental Psychology I.
+Prerequisite: PSY311 Research Methods.

 PSY 350.
 Forensic Psychology.
 3 hours.
-Sp.
+Offered on sufficient demand.